-Inspired by FIG.\ref{Fig9} and FIG.\ref{Fig10}, there exist two regions of absorption- and transparency-dominated of FI spectrum in $\Lambda$-type system.
+An examination of FIG.\ref{Fig9} and FIG.\ref{Fig10} shows the existence of two regions where absorption and transparency dominate the FI spectrum in a $\Lambda$-type system.
 We are interested in the transition between those regions.
-In Eq.\ref{FI_lim}, if we consider a fixed $\Omega_c$, the $\mathcal{F}^{\Lambda}_{q,res}$ is increased as $\alpha$ increased.
-Thus, by comparing the FI from absorption and $\mathcal{F}^{\Lambda}_{q,res}$, that is possible to find a demarcation point for distinguishing the class of spectrum.
-In FIG.\ref{Fig11}, we give the density plot of FI in a $\Lambda$-type system at a fixed $\Omega_c$ in order to illustrate the continuum behavior of FI.
+In Eq.\ref{FI_lim}, with a fixed $\Omega_c$, the $\mathcal{F}^{\Lambda}_{q,res}$ increases as $\alpha$ increases.
+Thus, by comparing the FI from the absorption and $\mathcal{F}^{\Lambda}_{q,res}$, it is possible to find a demarcation point for distinguishing the class of the spectrum.
+FIG.\ref{Fig11}, shows a density plot of FI in a $\Lambda$-type system at a fixed $\Omega_c$ which illustrates the behavior of FI on a continuum.

-Before analyzing the transition of spectrum class, we can clearly see that is a big difference in behavior between quantum and classical cases once again.
-In the quantum case [FIG.\ref{Fig11} (a)], follow the $\alpha$ increased, the FI from the case of two-main-peaks-dominated to the case of $\mathcal{F}^{\Lambda}_{q,res}$-dominated gradually.
-However, that does not happen in the classical case [FIG.\ref{Fig11} (b)] since the high transmission does not gain the information in the classical case.
+Before further analysis of the class transition in the spectrum, we can clearly see that there is once again a big difference in behavior between the quantum and classical cases.
+In the quantum case [FIG.\ref{Fig11} (a)], following the increase in $\alpha$, the FI from the case where the two-main-peaks-dominated to the case of $\mathcal{F}^{\Lambda}_{q,res}$-dominated gradually.
+However, that does not happen in the classical case [FIG.\ref{Fig11} (b)] since the high transmission does not gain the information.

-Back to the problem of the transition of spectrum class.
+Let us return to the problem of the transition of the spectrum class.
 In order to find the demarcation, we trace the maximum value of FI in FIG.\ref{Fig11} at a fixed $\alpha$, as shown in FIG.\ref{Fig12}.
-The quantum case demonstrates an interesting phenomenon that has a clear demarcation point at a specific optical depth of $\alpha_{d}$, which represents the transition from absorption-dominated to transparency-dominated of spectral-line-shape.
-In order to analytically solve the demarcation point, $\alpha_d$, we first expand Eq.\ref{Fqd} at $\delta_{ge}=0$ since the demarcation point happen at $\delta_{ge}=0$, than we have
+The quantum case demonstrates an interesting phenomenon, that there is a clear demarcation point at a specific optical depth of $\alpha_{d}$, which represents the transition from an absorption-dominated to transparency-dominated spectral-line-shape.
+In order to analytically solve for the demarcation point, $\alpha_d$, we first expand Eq.\ref{Fqd} at $\delta_{ge}=0$, since the demarcation point occurs at $\delta_{ge}=0$.
+Now we have